manishvishwakarma89/90DaysOfDevOps-tws/2026/day-87/day-87-agentic-ai-intro.md

     Tools -- Python functions that wrap CLI commands (the hands) Agent framework -- user LangChain's & Langgraph create_react_agent orchestrates the reasoning loop MCP (Model Context Protocol) -- a standard for exposing tools to any AI client

+### Task 2: Set Up the Environment
+Clone the reference repository: